a1exch3ung/process-mining/Centre of Excellence.md

 title: Centre of Excellence
 ---

-<h2>AnalystX Population Health Data and Analytics Centre of Excellence (PHDA CoE)</h2>
+<h2>AnalystX Process Mining Centre of Excellence (PHDA CoE)</h2>
 <p>
-  The Centre of Excellence will upload new learning material from organisations weekly.
-This will ensure new learning material is available for our learners and community members.
+  The Centre of Excellence will be the go to place to learn and upskill analytical team in process mining.
 </p>
 <h2>Current Members:</h2>
 <ul>